gdadu2294/Credit-Card-Fraud-Detection/README.md

 To get started with this research, follow these steps:

-1. Clone the repository: `git clone https://github.com/gdadu2294/credit-card-fraud-detection.git`
-2. Install the required libraries: `pip install -r requirements.txt`
+1. Install the required libraries: `pip install -r requirements.txt`
-3. Explore the Jupyter notebooks for data preprocessing, model development, and performance evaluation.
+2. Explore the Jupyter notebooks for data preprocessing, model development, and performance evaluation.

 ## Data Preprocessing